DoriCzele/dogomugs/readme.md

 - Potential buyers of current product range of mugs and bottles featuring dog themed designs.
 - Customers looking for practical and quality gifts for dog lovers.
 - Dog lovers searching for products with designs of dogs.

+### User Goal
+* A web-shop containing products of bottles and mugs with dog themed designs.
+* A fully responsive website that is accessible and easy to use on desktop, tablet & mobile.
+* Appealing, modern and clear design.
+* Visibility of products in my basket, and an easy way to edit, delete or pay for these items.
+* Providing option to share products on social media.
+* Direct links to social media sites.